-Professor Paul Heath, senior author of the paper, said: “Our study highlighted the difficulties in diagnosing this condition as well as variations in treatment across the UK.
-It is clear that better recognition and management is essential if lives are to be saved and complications of meningitis minimised.”
+Speaking at MRF’s conference, Professor Paul Heath from St George’s University of London said, “There are many challenges we face in defeating meningitis in babies under three months of age.
+Our study highlighted the difficulties in diagnosing this condition as well as variations in treatment across the UK.
+It is clear that better recognition and management is essential if lives are to be saved and complications of meningitis minimised.

-The package includes an eTool to help clinicians recognise clinical features of bacterial meningitis in young infants; a lumbar puncture information sheet to help doctors explain this procedure to parents; and an algorithm to aid management of bacterial meningitis.
+This new package includes an eTool to help clinicians recognise clinical features of bacterial meningitis in young infants; a lumbar puncture information sheet to help doctors explain this procedure to parents; and an algorithm to aid management of bacterial meningitis.